 The bill amends section 553.791 of the Florida Statutes to enhance the process of alternative plans reviews and inspections for construction permits.
 It revises the definitions of "permit application" and "single-trade inspection," allowing private providers to conduct inspections related to single-trade work on certain dwellings.
 The bill introduces provisions for private providers to utilize automated or software-based plans review systems for single-trade plans reviews, ensuring compliance with applicable codes.
 Additionally, it mandates that local building officials take specific actions within designated timeframes regarding permit applications, including issuing permits or providing written notices of deficiencies.

-Furthermore, the bill allows for single-trade inspections to be conducted either in person or virtually, broadening the scope of how inspections can be performed.
-It establishes a timeline for local building officials to respond to permit applications, with a maximum of 20 business days or 2 business days for single-family or two-family dwellings.
-If the local building official fails to respond within these timeframes, the permit application is deemed approved.
-The bill aims to streamline the inspection process while maintaining compliance with building codes, ultimately facilitating more efficient construction practices in Florida.
+Furthermore, the bill allows for single-trade inspections to be conducted either in person or virtually, broadening the scope of inspection methods available.
+It establishes a timeline for local building officials to respond to permit applications, with a maximum of 20 business days for general applications and 2 business days for single-family or two-family dwellings.
+If the local building official fails to respond within these timeframes, the permit application is automatically deemed approved.
+The bill aims to streamline the inspection process, improve efficiency, and provide clarity on the roles of private providers and local officials in the construction permitting process.
 The effective date for this act is set for July 1, 2025.